-Here are some thoughts after reviewing Tuesday's spring training boxscores:
+Here are a few thoughts after looking over Tuesday's spring training boxscores: